Carma (film): Soundtracks

 The music of the movie is composed by Kashan Admani, who is also the director and producer of the film.
 The lyrics have been penned down by Lili Caseley, and Kashan Admani.

 The movie features several songs.
 Khamoshiyan sung by Asad Rasheed of Mizmaar, Banda sung by Chand Tara Orchestra, It's You by Lili Caseley.
 The theme song of the movie was composed by Kashan Admani himself.
 The movie also features Tere Rung, performed by the lead singer of the band Fuzön, Charkha sung by Mahnoor, and Ek Parinda by Asad Rasheed.

+Hollywood

+Carma - The Movie has been picked by the Hollywood distribution company Porter & Craig film & distribution company for a U.S. and global release.
+The film is expected to release in the US later this year.
+The date has not been announced yet.

 Projection

 Critical reception

 Carma received mostly positive reviews from critics.
 Express Tribune rates the film 9 out of 10 and wrote "Kashan Admani's ‘Tarentino-inspired’ film was a herculean undertaking and it shows".
 Something Haute terms Carma as a groundbreaking movie that is shot in and around cars.
 Dawn has served mixed reviews about the movie writes, "Carma is an engaging thriller where we see bad things happen to very bad people.
 When you think about this in karmic context, there is some fun in seeing bad people get what they deserve."
-The movie has a rating of 8.3 on IMDb.